mmillar-bolis/MDunmeris/README.md

 ## Fonts in Markdown

 Knowing that Markdown files are translated into HTML, one can actually embed HTML directly into a document for edge-case needs.
-To do so goes a bit against the ethos behind the language, but it does reasonably introduces a way to rapid prototype tricky designs when pandoc is not available or you don't have template files to surround your markdown yet.
+To do so goes a bit against the ethos behind the language, but it does reasonably introduces a way to rapid prototype tricky designs when Pandoc is not available or you don't have template files to surround your markdown yet.

 Adding a style tag to the beginning of your document will allow for adding some CSS to import a font.
 Below is an example of an HTML style tag with embedded CSS that declares a font: